Vintage Selling Tips; Embrace the “As-Is”

-We had picked up a great, vintage, 30’s style, metal daybed.
-We cleaned up the pretty, oxidized metal and gave it a coat of poly to bring out the aged patina.
+We had picked up a great, vintage, 30’s style, metal daybed in a curbside pile.
+I cleaned up the oxidized metal and gave it a coat of poly to bring out the aged patina.
 The only problem was the adorable red and black plaid mattress had a big tear in one end.
-No one would want that, and it might de-value the daybed, so…we stood it up in the bathroom of the store, until we could figure out what to do with it.
+No one would want that, and it might de-value the daybed…or so we thought.
+It ended up standing in the corner of our store’s bathroom until we could figure out what to do with it.

 We assumed…that someone would want to use the mattress on the daybed, and would be disappointed seeing the big tear.
 Which some people may have been…